Autogenous vaccine: Advantages

 There are several advantages of autogenous vaccines:

 One of the major advantages is its effect in prevention of disease.
 This is the function of every vaccine, to limit the disease occurrence and spread, and to treat diseases associated with antibiotic-resistant bacteria.
 Autogenous vaccines can also reduce the costs of production.
 The costs of research and development for a conventional vaccine is high compared to the cost needed to produce autogenous vaccines.
 In some cases, conventional vaccines fail to provide total immunity to a disease and thus is not economically profitable.
-Autogenous vaccines can address this problem effectively.

 Also, this type of vaccine limits the number of vaccine interventions by combining several valencies such that the number of injections required is low.

 Another advantage is to ensure food safety.
 Autogenous vaccines allow cattle and poultry to be healthy and suitable for human consumption, by inducing immunity in animals, reducing the excretion of microbial toxins that can cause infections and limiting the use of excessive therapeutic agents.
 Autogenous vaccines are also a good and quick alternative when there are no vaccines for a novel emerging disease or a relatively uncommon disease or a relatively uncommon species.
 This type of vaccine can also be used when there is antigenic variability within the same bacterial species such that conventional vaccines cannot provide specific immunity.